solid-contrib/solid-tutorial-angular/chapter4.md

 The next tutorial is an app that is used to learn vocabulary in a foreign language.
 A file is prepared containing the 10,000 most common words in a target language.
 The source for word frequency was [wictionary](https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists).
 For this demo I have used the czech language with english, but any language pair is possible.

+The app will test you randomly on the 1000 most common words.
+You can click on the word if you dont know it and a translation will momentarily appear.
+If you know the word you can click 'easy' if you dont know the word, click 'again', and if you almost know it, click 'good'.
+This is a typical style for [Spaced Repitition](https://en.wikipedia.org/wiki/Spaced_repetition) style memory learning.

+The number of words can be cycled to 2000, 3000, 5000 or 10000 as you progress using the changer on the left.
+Or an arbitrary number can be tested using the max query string parameter.
+Displayed next to the graph is how difficult the word is in terms of frequency.
+As you make more trials the number of words increases and your percentage right.
+It is possible to reset the number by tapping it.

 From a list of words it's possible to paste it into an online translator and get a list of translations.
 For this I used google translate.
 A simple program can change a 2 column text file into the needed turtle.
 I used awk for this

 ```